-- Principle 1The Management Board is responsible for managing the enterprise in its own best interests.
+The Management Board is responsible for managing the enterprise in its own best interests.
 Its members are jointly accountable for managing the enterprise.
-The Chair or Spokesperson of the Management Board coordinates the work of the Management Board members. - Principle 2 The Management Board develops the enterprise strategy, coordinates it with the Supervisory Board and ensures its implementation.
+The Chair or Spokesperson of the Management Board coordinates the work of the Management Board members.

+The Management Board develops the enterprise strategy, coordinates it with the Supervisory Board and ensures its implementation.

-A.1 The Management Board shall systematically identify and assess the risks and opportunities associated with social and environmental factors, as well as the environmental and social impacts of the enterprise's activities.
-The strategy of the company shall provide information on how the economic, environmental and social objectives can be achieved in a well-balanced manner.
-Corporate planning shall comprise financial and sustainability-related objectives.
+The Management Board shall systematically identify and assess the risks and opportunities associated with social and environmental factors, as well as the ecological and social impacts of the enterprise's activities.
+In addition to long-term economic objectives, the corporate strategy shall also give appropriate consideration to ecological and social objectives.
+Corporate planning shall include corresponding financial and sustainability-related objectives.

-Principle 3 The Management Board stipulates target values for the share of women in the two management levels below the Management Board.
+The Management Board stipulates target values for the share of women in the two management levels below the Management Board.

-- A.1 A.2 When making appointments to executive positions, the Management Boards shall consider diversity. - Principle 4 A responsible management of risks arising from business activities requires an appropriate and effective internal control and risk management system.
-The internal control and risk management system comprises a compliance management system aligned to the enterprise's risk situation.
+When making appointments to executive positions, the Management Boards shall consider diversity.

+Responsible management of risks arising from business activities requires an appropriate and effective internal control system and risk management system.
+The appropriateness and effectiveness of the internal control system and the risk management system presuppose their internal monitoring.